bhaskar-tripathi/homework4/README.md

   <li>There is penalty of 10 seconds for every wrong answer</li>
     </ol>
 Once all the questions are answered, you are presented with your score.
 You can enter your name initial and click on "Submit" button to store your score.</p>
-<p> You can view all the high scores buy clicking on the "View Highscores" link at the top left corner side of the menu.</p>
+<p> You can view all the high scores buy clicking on the "View Highscores" link at the top left corner side of the menu.
+This link is disabled when the game is play.</p>

 ![alt text](https://github.com/bhaskar-tripathi/homework4/blob/master/assets/landing%20page.png)